This game has unused graphics.

 Only a small portion of this string, "TOMO", remains in the Japanese version; oddly enough, the aforementioned anti-piracy routine actually checks for the presence of these unused characters.

-The European version and US prototype have minor alterations to the music to make up for the missing extra sound chip.
+The Scandinavian version and US prototype have minor alterations to the music to make up for the missing extra sound chip.
 As an example, Strange Memories of Death seems to suffer from this change the most.